Ph.D. Degree Requirements

 All students seeking a Ph.D. must undergo a Qualifying Exam upon completion of their coursework, ideally in the second semester of their second year of study.
 The Qualifying Exam is a holistic evaluation of the student's suitability for the Ph.D. program, taking into account the student's overall capacity and preparation for graduate study leading to the Ph.D., the student's intellectual ability, self-application, creativity, portfolio of work, and prior performance in the program.

 Students have the option of undergoing the Qualifying Exam in conjunction with or shortly following their M.A. exam.
 Students who elect not to receive the M.A. will have a standalone oral Qualifying Exam, with exam questions drawn from topics related to the student's written portfolio, administered in a closed session.
-If the students fails the exam, they may attempt the exam once more in written form.
+If the student fails the exam, they may attempt the exam once more in written form.

 Dissertation Proposal

 From the beginning of doctoral study, the student should plan to conduct a doctoral dissertation project.
 This is an independent piece of research, usually requiring fieldwork, and leading to a dissertation that contributes to anthropological knowledge.
-The student's doctoral committee determines the exact form of the dissertation proposal; it may vary by subdiscipline.
-In the proposal, the student is expected to review the state of knowledge pertinent to the topic, describe the research problem, and explain the methods to be employed in the investigation.
+For doctoral students in anthropology, the dissertation proposal shall be in the form of grant proposal appropriate to the subdiscipline.
+This proposal will form the basis for the Oral Comprehensive Examination, and students are expected to modify or draw upon this proposal in writing a grant application to fund their dissertation research.

 Doctoral Candidacy